adm1nsys/XenithOS/README.md

 <h3>Soon</h3>

 <h1 id="infinity_keys">Infinity Ketys:</h1>
 <h3>You can't actually load infinity keys.
 You will most likely encounter problems in the 10,000+ range.
 This limitation is hardware-based because the board's memory is not infinite.
-For example, ESPs on average have 4 megabytes of internal memory.</h3>
+For example, ESPs on average have 4 megabytes of internal memory.
+But it is unlikely that you will store more than 50 Keys on one device.
+It's too risky.</h3>